 David S. Cohen

-David S. Cohen’s scholarship explores the intersection of constitutional law and gender, emphasizing sex segregation, masculinity, and violence against abortion providers.
+David S. Cohen’s scholarship explores the intersection of constitutional law and gender, emphasizing how the law impacts abortion provision, including violence against abortion providers, as well as sex segregation and masculinity.
 He also researches voting anomalies in the Supreme Court.

-Professor Cohen has also published articles in the Harvard Journal of Law and Gender, Columbia Journal of Gender and Law, George Washington Law Review, Indiana Law Journal, Boston University Law Review, Seton Hall Law Review, and the South Carolina Law Review.
-He has a chapter in the forthcoming book Feminist Judgments: Rewritten Opinions of the United States Supreme Court (Cambridge University Press forthcoming 2016) that re-writes the 1981 Supreme Court opinion that approved the all-male military draft.
+Professor Cohen has also published articles in the Harvard Journal of Law and Gender, Columbia Journal of Gender and Law, University of Pennsylvania Law Review Online, George Washington Law Review, Indiana Law Journal, Boston University Law Review, Seton Hall Law Review, and the South Carolina Law Review.
+He has a chapter in Feminist Judgments: Rewritten Opinions of the United States Supreme Court (Cambridge University Press 2016) that re-writes the 1981 Supreme Court opinion that approved the all-male military draft and a chapter in the forthcoming book Reproductive Justice Rewritten (Cambridge University Press forthcoming 2018) that re-writes the 2016 Supreme Court opinion that struck down two Texas abortion restrictions.
+He is currently working on a new book about the impact of anti-abortion restrictions on abortion providers’ practice of medicine.

 Professor Cohen received his JD from Columbia University School of Law, where he was named a Harlan Fiske Stone Scholar and received the Public Interest Commitment Award and two Columbia Human Rights Fellowships.
 He was managing editor of the Columbia Human Rights Law Review and articles editor of the Columbia Journal of Gender and Law.